googlegenomics/grid-computing-tools/docs/samtools.rst

 .. code-block:: shell

    $ DRYRUN=1 ./src/samtools/launch_samtools.sh ./samples/samtools/samtools_config.sh
-   Your job-array 5.1-6:1 ("compress") has been submitted
+   Your job-array 5.1-6:1 ("samtools") has been submitted

 Then after waiting for the job to complete, inspect: